rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 # Overview

-A time series is a sequence of data points, measured typically at successive points in time spaced at uniform time intervals (or space).
+A `Time Series` is a sequence of data points, measured typically at successive points in time spaced at uniform time intervals (or space).
 If observations are made on some phenomenon throughout time, it is most sensible to display the data in the order in which they arose, particularly since successive observations will probably be dependent.
 Time series are best displayed in a scatter plots and line charts.
 The series value X is plotted on the vertical axis and time t on the horizontal axis.
 Time is called the independent variable (in this case however, something over which you have little control).
 There are two kinds of time series data:

 1. Continuous, where we have an observation at every instant of time, e.g. lie detectors, electrocardiograms.
-We denote this using observation X at time t, X(t).
+We denote this using observation `X` at time `t`, `X(t)`.
 2. Discrete, where we have an observation at (usually regularly) spaced intervals.
-We denote this as Xt.
+We denote this as `Xt`.

 Good examples of time series are the daily closing value of the Dow Jones, NASDAQ, and S&P indices.
 They are used in statistics, signal processing, pattern recognition, econometrics, mathematical finance, weather forecasting, earthquake prediction, control engineering, astronomy, and communications engineering.

 This demo will provide a visual representation of a running time series which is being updated in real-time.
 Internally concurrent executor threads will mimic the generation of events, by random airline customers, looking to search and book flights to various points of origin.
 Each event will be processed, categorized, and captured within am in-memory time series object.

-The User Interface for this demo will mock an Airline Flight Operations Dashboard which will consistently update a charted time series.
-The horizontal axis, t, which is denoted in hours will be updated every 2 seconds.
-The vertical axis, X, represents the amount of booked flights from a set source airport to a destination airport.
+The User Interface for this demo will mock an **Airline Flight Operations Dashboard** which will consistently update a charted time series.
+The **horizontal axis**, `t`, which is denoted in hours will be updated every 2 seconds.
+The **vertical axis**, `X`, represents the amount of booked flights from a set source airport to a destination airport.
 For clarity and readability, this demo will only display the top 5 source and destination pairs.

 **It is designed to be real-time, mission-critical and provide:**